Social Work Month 2023

-National Social Work Month is a time when people can take time to educate themselves about the important role that social work, as well as social workers play in our society.
+National Social Work Month is a time when people can take a moment to learn about and honor the important role that social work, as well as social workers, play in our society.
 The theme this year: Social Work is Breaking Barriers focuses on how through Social Work, practitioners are able to break through social, racial, and economic barriers, as well as mental health stigmas, to truly get to the heart of issues plaguing people today.

 Panelists for Breaking Barriers Panel: Self-care & Mental Health (3.27.23, details above)